 These concepts encouraged us to investigate lasercut sheet steel as our primary material – one that could act as both underlying structure and external cladding, twisted into sinuous bands and perforated with a curved fold line, creating gently curved ‘V’ shaped sections that are far stronger than the original flat sheets.

-[ Each of these pieces thus conformed to the rules of Curved Folding that I have discussed in great detail in the Detailed Study on Curved Folding.
+[ Each of these pieces thus conformed to the rules of Curved Folding that I have discussed in great detail on the Project Page about Curved Folding.
 Much of my work at this stage was only possible because of the experience with developable geometry and fold simulation that I gained during my previous work with RoboFold. ]

 These ‘V’ forms were then arrayed radially in a star formation around the Trunk’s central vertical axis.
 The result was a series of strands that were all unique, but together acted as a composite structure.
 Each one widened at their base to form generous shallow-folded Roots, before coming together and bunching into sharply defined striations.